tinteto/JS-Apps-Course-Applications/README.md

 # JS-Apps-Course-Applications
-Several applications created as part of the SoftUni course JS Apps.
+Several applications created as part of the SoftUni JS Apps course.
-In every project there is a server folder, run by the following command in the VSC terminal: node server.js
+Every project has a server folder.
+In order to start the server, run "node server.js" command in the VSC terminal.